DiptoChakrabarty/csspage/README.md

 ## Pull Request Process

-- Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 - Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters
 - Please provide relevant steps to use your codebase adding few extra lines of comments or commands to run would be helpful for others to follow along .